Zongze-Li-Pon/zongze-li-pon.github.io/_completed_projects/2023-06-15_Aortic-Flow-Simulation-with-LBM-and-Windkessel-Boundary-Coupling.md

 - validate the modified force evaluation
 - inspect differences between the two methods
 - choose the more appropriate output for specific hemodynamic analyses

-**Summary**

-`SurfaceForceTools.cpp` extends the original Palabos surface-force evaluation by introducing a more selective interpolation strategy near off-lattice boundaries.

-The three key components serve different roles:

-- `ComputeParticleForce3DInnerborder`
-  performs the customized force reconstruction using only valid fluid-side cells

-- `computeSurfaceForceInnerBorder(...)`
-  builds the corresponding particle-based surface-force field

-- `writeSurF(...)`
-  exports both the standard and custom results for visualization and comparison

-Overall, this file improves the robustness and physical consistency of wall-quantity evaluation in complex internal-flow simulations, particularly for patient-specific vascular geometries.

 ### 3. Interpolation Utility